aerospike/act/README.md

 To deploy a device(s) in production, Aerospike expects it to be able to perform consistently for the 3x test:

-In any one-hour period for normal load, we expect that:
+In any one-hour period of the 3x test, we expect that:

  - fewer than 5% of transactions fail to complete in 1 ms
  - fewer than 1% of transactions fail to complete in 8 ms
  - fewer than 0.1% of transactions fail to complete in 64 ms

-The **max** line of the output shows the highest values observed in any single slice and the values on the max line should not exceed the values specified above.
+The **max** line of the output shows the highest values observed in any single slice (hour) of time and the values on the max line should not exceed the allowable error values specified above.

-In the example output above, the drive passes because the worst performance in any slice was 2.7% of transactions failing to complete within 1 ms, 0.73% of transactions failed to complete in less than 8 ms and no transactions failed to complete within 64 ms.
+In the example output above, we show only 12 hours of results, and the drive passes because the worst performance in any slice was 2.7% of transactions failing to complete within 1 ms, 0.73% of transactions failed to complete in less than 8 ms and no transactions failed to complete within 64 ms.